After a challenging year affected by the pandemic, what are the trends that will shape the social media marketing sphere in 2021?

 If video content has been trending for the three last years, short-form video content has completely dominated the social media marketing spectrum in 2020, and it’s likely to keep growing in 2021.
 Just in 2020, TikTok has experienced a growth of up to 75%.

 Boosted by the pandemic, this kind of content has become one of the most influential forms of marketing today, being TikTok the maximum exponent (expected to surpass 1 billion users in 2021), and whose format has been replicated by other social media platforms such as Instagram with Reels and YouTube with YouTube Shorts.

 One reason to explain short-form video content success is that they’re short enough to keep the user’s attention, making it easier to entertain and engage him.

-Keep also an eye to live-streams – As many people had to stay at home last year, live-stream events have become in a massive format.
-On Facebook (the platform actually encourages users to post videos at least 3 minutes long), live viewings surged by 50% during lockdown periods, and viewings on Instagram rose 70%.
+Keep also an eye on live-streams – As many people had to stay at home last year, live-stream events have become in a massive format.
+On Facebook (the platform actually encourages users to post videos at least 3 minutes long), live viewings surged by 50% during lockdown periods, and viewings on Instagram rose by 70%.

 Give voice to your brand

-The use of voice content definitely must be included in our list of social media trends.
+The use of voice content must definitely be included in our list of social media trends.
 With the growing popularity of podcasts and the presence of innovations such as Google Assistant, Apple’s Siri, and Amazon’s Alexa, voice content is likely to keep rising in 2021.
 According to SEMrush, 55% of households will own a smart speaker by 2022, which will surely increase the use of voice search.

 In the social media marketing field, we saw in 2020 that Twitter has jumped into this new trend by releasing voice Tweets, a feature that allows users to record voice clips to publish as tweets – allowing users to post 140 seconds worth of audio.